Xlocsinjr/progProject/DESIGN.md

 ##### Functions
 - NOTE: All functions are defined in visualisations.js.
 - NOTE: every interactive element will have its own update function
+- function changeYearTexts changes the mentions of the year in text an other year.
-- function updateScatterYear: This function updates the scatter plot to data of a different year.
+- function updateMap: This function updates the world map's country's colours and the datamaps data to data of an other year.
-- function updateColour: This function updates the world map's country's colours to data of a different year.
+- function updateScatter: This function updates the scatter plot to data of a different year, and for different selections of countries.
+- function updateBar updates the bar chart to different selections of year, countries and sectors.
+- function getSectorChecks creates a list of the elements checked in the sector selection checkbox menu/legend.
+- function getBoxCheck checks if a specific box is checked.
+This function is used by getSectorChecks.
+- function removeDropdownWriter clears the dropdown buttons to remove countries and remakes the list with a different selection of countries.
+- function countryRemove removes a country from the "to plot" list.

 ### Design diagram
 ![](doc/designSketch.png)